* Core profit misses forecast, revenue beats

-He added that Maersk was winding down its business in Iran following new U.S. sanctions: "I don't know the timing details exactly, but I am certain that we're also going to shut down (in Iran)."
+He added that Maersk is winding down its business in Iran following new U.S. sanctions: "I don't know the timing details exactly, but I am certain that we're also going to shut down (in Iran)."

 After a slump in shipping and oil, Maersk is restructuring and divesting its energy businesses - including oil exploration, oil tankers and supply services - to focus on shipping, ports and logistics.

-Skou said he would implement short-term initiatives to improve profitability and lower unit costs, which would include keeping fleet capacity unchanged in the next 18 months and no orders for new ships for at least 12 months.
+Skou said he would implement short-term initiatives to improve profitability and lower unit costs, which will include keeping fleet capacity unchanged in the next 18 months and no orders for new ships for at least 12 months.

 Rival German container shipping line Hapag-Lloyd reported higher first-quarter profits on Monday.